senior1805/DEVOPS-CHALLENGE/README.md

 terraform apply
 ```

 We go to the Instances section of the OCI and check if the resources were created.
-We use the public ssh to access with ssh and using the private key to check it works.
-Copy the Private and Public IP beacause you will need for the next section.
+We use the public ssh to access with ssh and using the private key to check if it works.
+Copy the Private and Public IP beacause you will need them for the next section.

 ```
 ssh -i "/path/to/private_key" opc@<Your_public_ip>